About this NAT Use Case

 - On the Devices & Services page, select the device you want to create the NAT rule for.

-- Click View NAT Rules in the Policy section of the Actions pane.
+- Click NAT in the Management pane at the right.

-- In section 1, select Static.
+- In section 1, Type, select Static.
 Click Continue.

 - Expand the Original Address menu, click Choose, and select the Site-to-Site-PC-Pool object you created in the prerequisites section.